abhinav314/abhinav314.github.io/projects/nfl.md

 ### Results

 The testing for this project was unique in that live matches were used to test the predictions.
 My algorithm was run prior to each match from mid-December to the end of the season.
-My team finished in the top 30% worldwide on the Kaggle leaderboard, and we were one of the few all-University teams.
+My team finished in the top 30% worldwide (out of 5000 teams) on the Kaggle leaderboard, and we were one of the few all-University teams.